anoma/nspec/docs/system_architecture/state/resource_machine/primitive_interfaces/proving_system/proving-system.md

 # Proving system

+!!! warning
     TODO: add efficiency expectations (what to prioritise)

 The resource machine differentiates between three kinds of proofs, each of which can have a distinct [proving system](./../../../../../basic_abstractions/proving/proof.md) used to produce that sort of proofs: